 - appreciate the strength and limits of different research strategies, - understand how research design considerations should be linked to substantive sociological concerns

-Eight lectures in Hilary Term led by Prof Federico Varese.
+Eight lectures in Hilary Term led by David Kirk and Jonathan Lusthaus.

-- One non-assessed two-page Reading Response. - One "critical essay" of up to 2,500 words presenting a research design of their own.
+One "critical essay" of up to 2,500 wordsevaluating a piece of published research.